 Brad Mottier BSGE 1979

-Brad Mottier believes his general engineering degree from the University of Illinois played a significant role in preparing him for his career that has been marked by innovation.
+Brad Mottier believes his general engineering degree from the University of Illinois played a significant role in preparing him for a career that has been marked by innovation.

 Today, as vice president and general manager of business and general aviation and integrated systems at General Electric, Mottier is giving back to the Department of ISE by sponsoring a student challenge that will encourage entrepreneurial innovation.

 Mottier earned his bachelor’s degree in general engineering in 1979, following in the footsteps of generations of his family who also studied engineering at Illinois.
-With his interest in mechanics, he chose the general engineering program because he didn’t want to be in a specialized field of engineering.
+With his interest in mechanics, he chose the general engineering program because he didn’t want to specialize.

-Looking back, he believes his general engineering education laid the groundwork for what his career would become.
+Looking back, he believes his general engineering education laid the groundwork for his career.

-“The important thing for me in general engineering was that it really gave you an opportunity to see how the different engineering disciplines all worked together on a systems or project basis,” he said.
+“The important thing for me in general engineering was that it really gave you an opportunity to see how the different engineering disciplines all work together on a systems or project basis,” he says.
 “I think that the general engineering program really provides the student with that kind of opportunity that you may not get in some other engineering disciplines.”

-“My system back in those days didn’t have digital controls,” he said.
-“Today, the system takes the pressures and sensors that are similar to what I had proposed and are taking those signals and running them through a computer.”
+“My system back in those days didn’t have digital controls,” he says.
+“Today, the system takes the pressures and sensors that are similar to what I had proposed and [runs] them through a computer.”

 This design would only be the beginning of an innovative career for Mottier.

-While he was still a graduate student, he was contacted by a businessman from a company in Rockford, Illinois, who was looking for help solving engineering problems on a product line.
+While he was still a graduate student, he was contacted by a company in Rockford, Illinois, who was looking for help solving engineering problems on a product line.

 After the company was sold, Mottier ran the company for GE and in 2005 became a company officer of GE.
-Though it was mainly a commercial role, he stayed involved in product design.
+Though his role was mainly commercial, he stayed involved in product design.

 In 2010, he oversaw a team that aimed to launch GE into the large business and general aviation turbofan market.
-They ended up developing a winning strategy that would scale GE engine technologies into a smaller size so they could be used for business aircraft.
+They developed a winning strategy that would scale GE engine technologies to a smaller size so they could be used for business aircraft.
 This became the first new engine introduced into the large cabin aircraft marketplace in three decades.

 Mottier was awarded the University of Illinois Distinguished Alumni Award in 2011 for his “outstanding entrepreneurial leadership in the development, manufacturing, and marketing of innovations for the aircraft industry.”
 He was the second in his family to receive this award, as his grandfather, an engineering alum, did also.

-“My engineering and business career has really been focused on trying to bring new products or technologies and services that are disruptive in the marketplace, meaning they offer something new that hasn’t been available before or disrupts the existing supply base or competition,” Mottier said.
+“My engineering and business career has really been focused on trying to bring new products or technologies and services that offer something new or disrupts the existing supply base or competition,” Mottier says.

 His career has been defined by this disruptive innovation, and with the new student entrepreneurship challenge he is sponsoring, named the Mottier Challenge, he hopes a new generation of students will be driven to innovation.

-Mottier was inspired to create an opportunity at the University of Illinois that is specifically for students and that he hopes will encourage collaboration between different students of different grade levels at the university.
+Mottier was inspired to create an opportunity at Illinois specifically for students, that he hopes will encourage collaboration between students of different grade levels at the university.